 Activities will require a fee for supplies, rented venues, and equipment and, for some time-intensive activities, to pay the coach/supervisor.
 All extra-curricular programs at the Academy are required to be self-supporting through income from fees and tax credits.
-The primary, academic budget of the school is not able to manage such costs.
+The primary, academic budget of the school cannot manage such costs.
 The Academy maintains an official extracurricular fee schedule, set annually and consistently throughout the Great Hearts network.
-The fee for an extracurricular activity must be paid prior to the student joining the team or activity, even for practice.
-The school is not able to carry balances for fees or manage payment plans by parents.
+The fee for an extra-curricular activity must be paid prior to the student joining the team or activity, even for practice.
+The school cannot carry balances for fees or manage payment plans by parents.
 The school, however, does take a credit card as a form of payment for fees.